nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 |![](documentationPics/info.png)|Shows how this developer guide is formatted.|
 |![](documentationPics/tip.png)|Shows useful tips when developing Traveller.|
 |![](documentationPics/warning.png)|Shows potential problems when developing Traveller.|

-### Acknowledgements

-{list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}

 ---